Compound queries can help you to find content in your files that is close to other content. For example, you can:

 - Click Run.

-- Define spread coding options (amount of coding spread around the search word) on the Query Options tab.
+- Define spread coding options (the amount of coding spread around the search word) on the Query Options tab.

 Understand the results

-By default, the results of a Compound query are displayed as a preview node in Detail View—the Reference tab is in focus—you can change this default to the Summary tab in Application Options, Display tab Application options).
+By default, the results of a compound query are displayed in the Detail View (the Reference tab is in focus—you can change this default to the Summary tab in Application Options, Display tab Application options).

-If your query has returned interesting content, you may want to save it as a node, so that you can explore it further.
-For example, you might find all the content coded at the node water quality, which contain the term agriculture and want to review it later.
-You can save it to a node and review it later.
+If your query has returned interesting content, you may want to save it so you can explore it further.
+For example, you might have found all the content coded to water quality, that contains the term agriculture and want to review it later.
+You can save it to a code, static set, or in the Query Results folder.

-The node will contain the content displayed on the Reference tab in the query results in Detail View.
-If you repeatedly run the same query, you may want to merge the references into an existing node, rather than create them as a new node.
+A code you create will contain the content displayed on the Reference tab in the query results.
+If you repeatedly run the same query you may want to merge the references into an existing code, rather than create them as a new code.

-- Click on the query results in Detail View.
+- Click on the query results in the Detail View.

-- On the Node tab, in the Query group, click Store Query Results, then click Store Query Results.
+- On the ribbon Code tab, click Store Query Results / Store Query Results.

-- By default new nodes are created in the Query Results folder, unless you choose another location.
+- By default new codes are created in the Query Results folder, unless you choose another location.
 Manage query results

-- If you save the results as a node hierarchy, relevant content from each file is coded to a separate node, under a parent node.
+- If you save the results as a code hierarchy, relevant content from each file is coded to a separate code, under a parent code.

 - You can choose how you want to store the results before you run the query—by setting your preferences on the Query Options tab in the Compound Query dialog box.